KevinAst/eatery-nod/src/util/iForms/docs/iForms.md

 ?? spell check everywhere
-?? consider linking any source code directly to our code ?? some of the TOC links (above are different in GitHub)
+?? consider linking any source code directly to our code (see one example of ITextField) ?? some of the TOC links (above are different in GitHub) ??
+OK to singualirize iForms where appropriate

 [redux-logic]: https://github.com/jeffbski/redux-logic
 [Yup]:         https://github.com/jquense/yup